reactive-python/reactpy/docs/source/contributing.rst

 Everyone Can Contribute!
 ------------------------

-Trust us, there's so many ways to help.
+Trust us, there's so many ways to support the project.
 We're always looking for people who can:

 - Improve our documentation
 - Teach and tell others about IDOM